 You don't have to spend a lot of money on a blender.
 The price depends on whether you plan to use this counter appliance for other food prep or you just want one for making smoothies.
 If you're interested in buying a personal blender that is suitable for making smoothies, the Hamilton Beach personal blender is a good affordable choice.

-If you are planning on doing with your blender than making smoothies, the Nutri Ninja Blending System with Auto-iQ, Smooth Boost and Extraction is a countertop model that offers terrific value, and you can blend a nutritional beverage with it too.
+If you are planning on doing more with your blender than making smoothies, the Nutri Ninja Blending System with Auto-iQ, Smooth Boost and Extraction is a countertop model that offers terrific value.
 The preset settings on the blender take the guesswork out of blending.

-Making a smoothie can be as simple or as complicated as you want it to be, and it's up to you if you want to make a healthy smoothie or not.
+Making a smoothie can be as simple or as complicated as you want it to be.
 Although you'll find several brands of packaged smoothie mixes in the marketplace, you don't need a mix to make a tasty refreshing beverage.

 Prepackaged smoothie mixes include additives that you might not want in your frozen beverage.
 Making your own from a few ingredients allows you to tailor it to your preferences and within the boundaries of your specific dietary regimen.
 If you are trying to cut down on sugar, making your own is the best option.
 You'll soon realize that the natural taste of fruit without added sugar is awesome.